xandrd/Kistory/README.md

 - ~~Toolbar plugin is used~~
 - KSP button is used
 - Show list of missions
-- Show list of events of selected mission in the separate window
+- Show list of events of the selected mission
-- Add the Event to the mission
+- Add user event (string) to the mission
 - Delete the event from the mission
+- Show screenshot in the same window
+ - Click on screenshot - zoom in, zoom out

 ## Development